 To know what we have to do, we have to know what the plugin does:

-Item 4 is dynamical (does not change anything, only the output of your website), so will be taken care of by renaming the plugin file, which deactivates it.
+Item 4 is dynamic (does not change anything, only the output of your website).
+So, this will be taken care of by renaming the plugin file, which deactivates it.

 So we have to do the following:

 Deactivate the plugin by renaming the plugin folder.